 - Activated Charcoal is often used by vets to absorb the toxin.
 However there are a number of toxins that are not absorbed by charcoal and for more serious poisons a charcoal biscuit is unlikely to be sufficient

-If you would like to learn more about Canine First Aid follow this link: https://www.peteducationandtraining.co.uk/course/first-aid-for-dogs/
+If you would like to learn more about Canine poisons and general First Aid follow this link: https://www.peteducationandtraining.co.uk/course/first-aid-for-dogs/

 OR contact me for more details of hosted and online accredited courses: https://www.peteducationandtraining.co.uk/contact/